stephenkung/NIR_VIS_Face_Recognition/README.md

 NIR-VIS face recognition for CASIA NIR-VIS2.0 dataset, implemented by Pytorch.
 Scripts only for testing and reporting performance.
 With pretrained LightCNN29V2 and proper preprocessing, Rank1 accuracy can achieve 96.7%
+With ArcFace, the Rank1 accuracy can achieve 99.7%

 ## Description
 1) extract_features.py